SeanKilleen/seankilleen.github.io/_posts/2021-11-02-how-to-use-a-macro-to-shorten-link-text-in-google-sheets.md

 ## Caveats

-* Use at your own risk etc. etc. (luckily, if you change anything you fon't want changed, you should be able to undo it.)
+* Use at your own risk etc. etc. (luckily, if you change anything you don't want changed, you should be able to undo it.)
 * This doesn't work on a range of highlighted cells.
 For this particular script, you have to highlight the cell with the link text and then run the macro.
 * This assumes that when you run the shortener, you have a link.
 It also assumes that when you elongate a cell with a link, it actually has a link.